 Raiden IV is criticized for two sets of very short main loop of five stages (seven in the home console modes), secrets (Sol towers and Micluses) that you have to go far out of your way to obtain, the charged missile shot mechanic, and not much difference between the three selectable fighters (two of which are DLC in the original version).
 Some of these complaints were addressed when the Overkill rerelease came out in 2014.

 Raiden V is criticized for changing many long-standing game mechanics and having a story that is considered by older players to be unnecessary.
 It also receives a lot of criticism for not including a vertical orientation optionnote which the previous versions needed since they were ported from the original arcade versions, which use a vertically-oriented monitor setup.
 Raiden V never had an arcade release, being released straight to the Xbox One, so therefore, it was designed with the console approach in mind., along with the addition of social elements and a soundtrack not composed by long-time series composer Go Sato.

 Porting Disaster: The SNES version of Raiden Trad has terrible graphics, ton of slowdowns and arbitrary changes to the gameplay.

-They Changed It, Now It Sucks: The Proton Laser in III.
-Instead of being purple and twirling all over the damn place, it's green and only swings from left to right depending on the player's movement.
-(At least it dependably got foes behind that big vessel...)
-The outcry was such that in Raiden IV, you get to choose between the Plasma Laser and a triple-beam (and purple) version of the Proton Laser.
+They Changed It, Now It Sucks!: The Proton Laser in III.
+Instead of being purple and twirling all over the damn place, it's green and only swings from left to right depending on the player's movement, its only real advantage is that it pierces through enemies while damaging them.
+The outcry was such that in Raiden IV, you get to choose between the Bend Plasma and a triple-beam (and purple) version of the Proton Laser.
 The way the Bend Plasma behaves in IV and V is different to II, DX, and Raiden Fighters.
 The suspicion among some fans is that Seibu had simply lost the original algorithms, and only created the Proton Laser the way they did because of that.